A Wordsmith's Manifesto

 Writing that has claritas also has clarity of message, allowing you to understand it easily, undistracted by interpretive processes.
 When you understand a message so easily that accepting it is intuitive, then the writer has attained claritas.

-Claritas is not just an abstract mark of excellence, but a harbinger of good business.
+Claritas is not just an abstract mark of excellence, but a harbinger of effective communication.
 Claritas makes text easy to read, easy to understand, and easy to remember.
 It persuades gracefully.
 It instructs precisely.
 It can raise your image and lower your costs, too.

-Anybody who is literate can write, but only a professional wordsmith is capable of consistently good writing.
-Look for claritas, and you will find a writer who can be a valuable ally in these times when quality and efficiency rule.
+Anybody literate can write.
+Only a professional wordsmith consistently produces objectively good writing.
+Look for claritas, and you will find a writer who can be a valuable ally when quality and efficiency rule.

 - Glenn R Harrington, Articulate Consultants Inc.